[responsive_menu_pro]

 Filing Procedures:

-• Businesses in the EU must electronically file refund claims with their home state tax authorities.
-These tax authorities forward the form to the German Federal Tax Office (BZSt).
+• EU businesses are required to submit refund claims electronically to their local tax authorities, which then forward the claims to the German Federal Tax Office (BZSt).

-• The language on the electronic form is that of the claimant’s home state.
-All subsequent BZSt correspondence must be in German.
+• The electronic form is presented in the language of the business’s home country.
+However, any subsequent communications from the BZSt will be in German.

-• The BZSt must normally return VAT within four months of the claim date.
-The reimbursed money earns interest of 0.5 percent every month, starting four months and ten days after the BZSt receives the claim.
+• Usually, the BZSt is expected to refund the VAT within four months from the claim’s submission date.
+Refunded amounts accrue interest at 0.5% per month, starting four months and ten days after the BZSt has received the claim.

-• The claimant must produce a Certificate of Taxable Status attesting to the fact that he or she is registered as a taxable person with a tax identification number.
+• The claimant is required to provide a Certificate of Taxable Status, confirming their registration as a taxable individual with a tax identification number.

-• The certificate must be no more than a year old.
-Additionally, the German VAT authorities may send a questionnaire to certify that the claimant is not required to register for VAT in Germany, in lieu of following the EU 13th Directive procedure.
+• The provided certificate shouldn’t be older than a year.
+Moreover, the German VAT officials might send a questionnaire to confirm that the claimant isn’t obliged to register for VAT in Germany, as an alternative to following the EU 13th Directive method.

 Disclaimer